East Ham tube station: History

 The Whitechapel and Bow Railway opened on 2 June 1902 and allowed through services of the District Railway to operate to Upminster.
 Service began at East Ham on 2 June 1902.
 The District Railway was electrified over a second pair of tracks, and the service was cut back from Upminster to East Ham with the station then serving as the eastern terminus from 30 September 1905.
 The station, which had been described as very inadequate, was rebuilt to coincide with electrification.
 Passengers travelling further east transferred to steam trains, until 1 April 1908 when electrification was extended to Barking.
-(Note: District service was extended to Upminster in 1932.)
+(Note: Electric District service was extended to Upminster on 12 September 1932.)
 East Ham was a calling point for peak time "non-stop" trains that were introduced in December 1907.
 Service frequency was limited east of Whitechapel by the signalling system.
 Taking advantage of longer platforms on the LTSR section through East Ham, longer trains were run at peak times that split at Whitechapel into non-stop and stopping sections.